ChocoMeow/Vocard/README.md

 Ensure port 37123 is available and allowed by your firewall.
 Adjust the docker-compose.yml file with the appropriate [environment](#environments) variables.

 #### Build Docker:
-Run the following commands in your terminal, or use the docker-compose.yml with the installation wizard if available:
+Run the following commands in your terminal, or use the docker-compose.yml with the installation wizard (if available):
 ```sh
 docker-compose build
 docker-compose up -d
 ```
+#### How to update containers
+To update Vocard or Lavalink containers, simply delete and re-create the containers using the already configured docker-compose.yml.

 ## How to update?
 (For Windows and Linux)
 ***Note: Make sure there are no personal files in the directory!
 Otherwise it will be deleted.***